martezr/inspec-vault/README.md

   its('stdout') { should match(/^Sealed\s+false\s*$/) }
   its('stdout') { should match(/^Version\s+0\.11\.\d+\s*$/) }
   its('stdout') { should match(/^Cluster Name\s+vault-cluster-\w+\s*$/) }
-  # response is the stdout parsed as JSON. if stdout could not be parsed as JSON, response is nil
+  # json is the stdout parsed as JSON. if stdout could not be parsed as JSON, json is nil
-  its('response') { should be_nil }
+  its('json') { should be_nil }
   its('stderr') { should cmp '' }
 end

-# If the output can be parsed as json, the top level keys of the response are available
+# If the output can be parsed as JSON, the top level keys of the JSON response are available
 describe vault_command('status -format=json') do
   its('sealed') { should cmp false }
   its('version') { should match(/0\.11\.\d+/) }